rgwood/Project-Santa-Cruz-Private-Preview/user-guides/hardware/project_santa_cruz_eye_datasheet.md

 ms.date: {@date}           # the date - will be auto-populated when template is first applied ms.topic: reference  # the type of article
 --->
-# Azure eye SoM datasheet
+# Project Santa Cruz eye SoM datasheet